 According to this Penn State University health post, the vitamin content of cucumber skin wasn’t much to write home about.
-However, it does offer a great source of fiber for the digestive tract and delivers minerals such as potassium and magnesium, along with silica, a little known mineral that promotes good nail health.
+However, it does offer a great source of fiber for the digestive tract and delivers minerals such as potassium and magnesium, along with silica, a lesser known mineral that promotes good nail health.

 Next up, carrots.
 I confess that the grit between my teeth that I occasionally experience if I don’t peel a carrot sets me a bit on edge.
-(The same goes for potatoes, but we’ll get to potatoes next.)
+(The same goes for potatoes, but we’ll get to them next.)